EMPAT94/empat94.github.io/_gs/tutorial.md

 ···

 "You okay?
 How do you feel?" she asked.
 Perhaps she *was* worried about me.
-"I feel like I got clawed by a panther!"
+"I feel like I got my guts gouged out!"
 I joked.
 She wasn't amused.
 "Ahem..
 I'll be alright.
 Thanks," I placated her, "And yeah, Divin.
 I do have a plan."
 The others were listening in on our conversation and I could feel the tension lessen a bit.
 Carol's shoulders visibly slouched as she asked, "What be the plan?"

 One reason we couldn't land extensive damage on the creature was because it was too damn fast.
 I could barely cast a single spell.
 For my spells to take full effect I had to cast them multiple times in a row.
 I had no idea why doubling or halving the temperature didn't cause any significant issue to these creatures.
 'Oh wait...
 Magical Resistance, Duh!!!'
 Of course.
 I even had an attribute that was directly related to magic resistance.
 I just couldn't make the connection because it never came up.
 I was never magically attacked!
 It is not unreasonable to assume that monsters had resistances as well.
 'Ah!
 That is why the imps basically shrugged off my heat spells.
 They probably had very high resistance to it.
 Makes sense.'
-As for our current cat problem, I had just the spell to use.
+As for our current feline problem, I had just the spell to use.
 One attack is all I need.
 It will stick on like a leech and keep reducing the temperature, as low as it can go!
 This was less of a spell and more of a *curse*.

 As I explained my curse spell to the team, I could see their hopes rise.
 "It does take a while to affect though, even I'm not sure how long.
 So I suggest we don't let it slip by next time.
 Divin, Taro & Carol can follow it in the forest as it retreats.
 Then you can finish it off."
 "Why are we splitting up?"
 Taro asked.
 "Well, two reasons.
 First, if all of us go in, we could get lost in the fog.
 If we split up, half of Betty will remain here and act as a lighthouse.
 Second, there is no point for all of us to go.
-I am injured and will only slow you down, Arya is a healer so she can't help in a kill - about healing, I doubt you'd get injured as the thing will be freezing and in no condition to fight by the time you get close to it, and Julie has no close-range weapons."
+I am injured and will only slow you down, Arya is a Healer so she can't help in a kill - about healing, I doubt you'd get injured as the thing will be freezing and in no condition to fight by the time you get close to it, and Julie has no close-range weapons."
 I explained my reasoning.

-I opened up my status window to see my health was down to 61 but rising rapidly.
+I opened up my Status Window to see my health was down to 61 but rising rapidly.
 Arya had restarted her heal, though with lesser frenzy.
 'I wonder how low I went?'
 No time for that though.
 The tension in the air was now at its lowest since the attack.
 It must've been a few hours since we entered the forest.
 Thankfully, the fog didn't get any denser and our vision of a few meters around us remained intact.
 With a plan to subdue our foe, we cautiously made our way ahead.

 ···

 "It has been 15 hours and 21 minutes since we entered level 4!"
 Betty replied to my question.
 The panther had left us alone so far.
-Too bad for it, it did not have a magical healer on its side.
+Too bad for it, it did not have a magical Healer on its side.
 We had continued our slow and steady march through the foggy forest.
 We didn't stop at all.
 Our stats were all full and we were primed and ready for any action.

 If the previous levels were any indication, I'd say we were more than halfway through this one.
 The chances of being attacked were increasing with every step we took.
 So did our vigilance.
 We were back in our original formation.
 I started wondering when the thing would show up when I heard the slight tell-tale rustle.
 It came from the right, towards Taro.
 We all ganged up within a moment.
 It lunged at Taro's throat.
 We had discussed earlier how to avoid getting our guts or throats ripped off.
 Following the same, Taro crouched down, almost hugging his knees, and held his sword up.
 The panther fell on him, using his back as a launchpad to leap at Divin.
 Just as it was about to jump off, I moved my palm towards it and shouted, "PETRIFICUS_SLOWLY!"

 The panther was startled to hear my raised voice.
 Like a veteran though, it immediately changed its trajectory and decided to retreat.
 Unfortunately for it, the damage was done.
 Arya hastily cast a couple of heals on Taro.
 Within a few seconds, he was disappeared in the fog following Divin and Carol.
 Sudden silence assaulted our ears, and I took a calming breath.
 I had done what needed to be done.
 I flipped my finger up and noticed the rate of mana consumption.
 'I guess it started off with 10 mana per second like usual but now it is consuming 13...
 Oh wait, it is 19 now.
 19. 19.
 19. 19..
 24!'
 Every few seconds, it jumped up by some amount.
 It must've been about 50 seconds later when it stopped.
 Towards the end, it was consuming more mana at a faster rate, concluding by leaving 408 points intact.
 A quick calculation revealed the curse had taken 592 mana in about a minute.
 'Not bad, I guess.
 As long as it worked.'
 I closed my stat window and sat down leaning against a tree.
 Muck was no longer an issue, my clothes couldn't get dirtier.

 Must've been a couple of minutes after I sat down that I suddenly felt like I had leveled up and more.
 Looking across the two girls revealed a similar reaction.
 'They did it!'
-I thought and opened up my status window to look at my gains.
+I thought and opened up my Status Window to look at my gains.

 ---